Other Invertebrates

 Warming up the flight muscles

 At rest a bumblebee's body temperature will fall to that of its surroundings.
 To raise the temperature of the flight muscles high enough to enable flight the bumblebee shivers, rather the same a we do when we are cold.
 This can easily be seen in a grounded bee as her abdomen will pump to ventilate the flight muscles.
 The rate of pumping can give an indication of the temperature of the bee.
 Ranging from around 1 pump per second when she is at 10oC, to 6 pumps per second when she reaches 35oC.
-The time taken to raise the thorax temperature has been studied and is laid out in the table below.
+The time taken to raise the thorax temperature has been studied and is laid out in the table on the below.

 Bee/air temp. oC Time taken to reach 30oC